Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

 between bounded de Rham cohomology of $M$ and uniform de Rham homology of $M$. \end{thm}

+\begin{proof} We will do a Mayer--Vietoris induction, similar as in the proof of \Poincare duality between uniform $K$-theory and uniform $K$-homology in Section~\ref{sec:poincare_duality}.

+We invoke Lemma~\ref{lem:suitable_coloring_cover_M} to get a cover of $M$ by open subsets having Properties~\ref{cover_i} and~\ref{cover_ii} from that lemma.\footnote{With the additional property that the boundaries of the open subsets are smooth, but it is clear that we can arrange this.} We use the notation $U_j$ and $U_K$ from it, and the induction will be over the index $j$ (and hence the proof will only consist of finitely many induction steps).

+We have to show that we have the Mayer--Vietoris sequences.
+The arguments are the same as in the case of compact manifolds, and we will only mention where we have to be cautios because we are working in the setting of uniform theories.
+We will only discuss the case of bounded de Rham cohomology, since the additional arguments (because of the uniform situation) in the case of uniform de Rham homology are similar.

+For bounded de Rham cohomology we have to show that the following sequence is exact in order to get a Mayer--Vietoris sequence:

+The crucial step is to show that the map $\Omega_{b}^*(U_K) \oplus \Omega_{b}^*(U_{k+1}) \to \Omega_{b}^*(U_K \cap U_{k+1})$ is surjectice.
+The usual argument in the case of compact manifolds uses a partition of unity, and here we have to make sure now that the partition of unity has uniformly bounded derivatives of all orders.
+The reason that we can construct such a partition of unity here is because of Property~\ref{cover_ii} of Lemma~\ref{lem:suitable_coloring_cover_M}.

-\begin{proof} We use the same idea as for the proof of \Poincare duality in Section \ref{sec:poincare_duality}.
-The details that we do have a suitable Mayer--Vietoris sequence for bounded de Rham cohomology may be found in the author's Ph.D.\ thesis \cite[Section 5.6]{engel_phd} and the arguments for uniform de Rham homology are similar.
-That the above defined \Poincare duality map is a natural transformation from one Mayer--Vietoris sequence to the other may be proved analogously as in the case of compact manifolds; see, e.g., \cite[Exercise 16-6]{lee_smooth}. \end{proof}
+That the above defined \Poincare duality map \eqref{eq_PD_coho} is a natural transformation from one Mayer--Vietoris sequence to the other may be proved analogously as in the case of compact manifolds; see, e.g., \cite[Exercise 16-6]{lee_smooth}.

-For proving that the Chern character (which we will discuss later in this section) induces an isomorphism modulo torsion, we will have to use a different model for bounded de Rham cohomology, namely uniform de Rham cohomology.
+And finally, let us discuss the first step of the induction.
+We have collections $U_1$, $U_2$ and $U_1 \cap U_2$ which are each a uniformly disjoint union of open subsets of $M$ which have a uniform bound on their diameters.
+So all three sets are boundedly homotopy equivalent\footnote{ Let $f, g\colon M \to N$ be two maps of bounded dilatation.
+We say that they are \emph{boundedly homotopic}, if there is a homotopy $H\colon M \times [0,1] \to N$ from $f$ to $g$, which itself is of bounded dilatation.
+Recall that a map $h$ has \emph{bounded dilatation}, if $\|h_\ast V\| \le C \|V\|$ for all tangent vectors $V$.
+Bounded homotopy invariance of bounded de Rham cohomology was shown by the author in \cite[Corollary 5.26]{engel_phd}.} to an infinite collection of open balls, for which we already know from the case of compact manifolds that the \Poincare duality map is an isomorphism. \end{proof}

+Bounded de Rham cohomology does not perfectly fit the setting in this paper since the condition that the exterior derivative of a form is bounded does not imply that in local coordinates the coefficient functions have a uniformly bounded first derivative, and it also does not say anything about the higher derivatives.
+Hence the following definition and proposition.